 Help The Cat To Adjust

-The movements in the background might be greatly affecting your cat.
+Thus, the movements in the background might significantly affect your cat.

-Thus, try to help the cat to adjust in every way possible.
+Take your time to try and help your cat to adjust in every way possible.

-At first, the cat may meow at the wall because of an intruder or something.
+At first, a cat meowing at the wall can be because of an intruder or something in the walls.

-Whenever it starts meowing, don’t give it attention, and it will realize that it is doing something bad.
+The next time your cat starts meowing, don’t give it attention, and it will realize it is doing something terrible.

-This silent-treatment will help the cat to stop being stubborn.
+This silent treatment helps the cat to stop being stubborn.

-Just the way you are supposed to ensure a cat is comfortable at night to prevent it from meowing too much.
+Additionally, you are supposed to ensure that your cat is comfortable at night to prevent it from meowing too much.

-Generally, as a pet owner, if our cats start to meow unexpectedly, we run to see what is up.
+Generally, as soon as cats start to meow unexpectedly as pet owners, we run to see what is up.

 However, this might be a form of seeking your attention.

-The minute it realizes that the trick works, it will keep on meowing for you to notice it.
+The minute your cat realizes that the trick works, it will keep meowing for you to notice it.

-Thus, ensure you don’t ignite the behavior and try to divert their attention.
+Therefore ensure that you don’t support the “meowing” behavior by trying to divert your cat’s attention.

-You have to distinguish whether the cat is meowing at the wall because of danger or just to seek attention.
+You must master distinguishing whether your cat is meowing at the wall because of danger or just seeking attention.

-If you are sure there is something it is hearing or sensing inside the wall, go there and put your ear in the wall and try to listen.
+If you are sure there is something it is hearing or sensing inside the wall, take action.

 The cat will feel appreciated for its work and may even withdraw back.

-These cats’ behaviors are inborn, and we can’t fully have control of what they do and like.
+These cats’ behaviors are inborn, and we can’t fully control what they do and like.

-It may seem abnormal for your cat to meow at the wall, this inborn instinct in cats is normal.
+Although it may seem abnormal for your cat to meow at the wall, this inborn instinct in cats is normal.

-Also, you can try to keep your cat busy to ensure they don’t make their bad habits that may be a nuisance to you.
+When it becomes a habit, you can try to keep your cat busy to ensure they don’t make their wall meowing habits a nuisance to you.

-Also, keep in mind that meowing is also a self-relieving technique, and you shouldn’t also walk away when it meows wanting you to notice something yet you aren’t.
+Lastly, remember that cat meowing is a self-relieving technique, and you shouldn’t walk away when your cat meows as a sign to notice something you aren’t seeing!